John Clayton Allen

-John Clayton Allen (February 14, 1860 – January 12, 1939) was an American politician who represented Illinois in the United States House of Representatives from 1925-1933.
+John Clayton Allen (February 14, 1860 – January 12, 1939) was an American politician who represented Illinois in the United States House of Representatives from 1925 to 1933.

+Early life and education

-Allen was born in Hinesburg, Vermont in 1860.
-He attended the common schools and Beeman Academy, New Haven, Vermont before he moved to Lincoln, Nebraska in 1881, and to McCook, Nebraska in 1886.
+Allen was born in Hinesburg, Vermont, in 1860, the son of John H. Allen and Elizabeth Burns Allen.
+He attended the common schools and Beeman Academy, New Haven, Vermont.

+Career

+Allen moved to Lincoln, Nebraska, in 1881, and to McCook, Nebraska, in 1886.
 He engaged in mercantile pursuits at both places.
 He was a member of the McCook City Council 1887-1889; mayor of McCook, Nebraska in 1890; and Secretary of State of Nebraska 1891-1895.

-Allen moved to Monmouth, Illinois in 1896 and became president of the John C. Allen Co. department store and of the People's National Bank of Monmouth.
-He served as member of the State normal school board 1917-1927 and was elected as a Republican to the Sixty-ninth and to the three succeeding Congresses (March 4, 1925 – March 3, 1933).
+Allen moved to Monmouth, Illinois, in 1896 and became president of the John C. Allen Co. department store and of the People's National Bank of Monmouth.
+He served as member of the State normal school board from 1917 to 1927 and was elected as a Republican to the Sixty-ninth and to the three succeeding Congresses, from March 4, 1925 to March 3, 1933.
 He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress and for election in 1934 to the Seventy-fourth Congress.
-After leaving Congress, he resumed his former business pursuits in Monmouth, Illinois until his death there in 1939.
+After leaving Congress, he resumed his former business pursuits in Monmouth, Illinois.

+Personal life

+Allen married Abbie Stapleford in 1881; they had a son, Ralph, and she died in 1899.
+He remarried, to Dora Durell, in 1902; they had two more sons, John and Theodore.
+Allen died in Monmouth, Illinois, in 1939.
 He was buried in Vermont Cemetery, Vermont, Illinois.
+His grandson Johnny Allen was a professional American football player, with the Washington Redskins from 1955 to 1958.
+Another grandson and namesake, John Clayton Allen III, was a child actor and a federal official in the Department of Health and Human Services.